CloudLabs-MOC/AI-102-AIEngineer/Instructions/14-bot-composer.md

     ![A regex trigger begins the GetWeather dialog](./images/weather-regex.png)

-1. Start the bot and open the web chat pane.Then restart the conversation, and after entering your name, enter `What is the weather like?`.
+1. Start the bot and open the web chat pane.
+Then restart the conversation, and after entering your name, enter `What is the weather like?`.
 Then, when prompted, enter a city, such as `Seattle`.
 The bot will contact the service and should respond with a small weather report statement.

    ![api-option](./images/botcomp(31).png)